emilHof/emilHof/README.md

 - 📫 How to reach me **hofsteek@dukes.jmu.edu**

-- ⚡ Fun fact **When I'm not being a script kiddie, I pursue my cooking passion**
+- ⚡ Fun fact **When I'm not coding away, I pursue my cooking passion**